What is equity release & how does it work?

 What Are the Pros and Cons of Equity Release?

-The main pro of equity release is that you’ll access tax-free free cash from your property, while still being able to live there.
-The main con is that you’ll get less than the full value of your estate, and leave a smaller inheritance.
+The biggest pro of equity release is your accessing tax-free cash from your property, while still being able to live there.
+The biggest con is that you’ll get less than the full value of your estate, and leave a smaller inheritance.

 With that, here are the 7 advantages and disadvantages of these products: